gregoraubrey/100DaysofCode/README.md

 - We spent the rest of the day fixing bugs and little issues we had noticed.
 - In our retro we commented on how much we had achieved this week, especially considering the ambitious goals we had set for ourselves.

 This week has been really enjoyable and I feel like we have worked more smoothly than ever as a team.
-I am nervous and excited in equal measure for the culmination of all our work next week!l our work next week!
+I am nervous and excited in equal measure for the culmination of all our work next week!